webartistse/funko-showcase-workshop/APP-PLATFORM.md

     ```
     > **NOTE:** If you ever get stuck, and can't fix your code, there's a copy of the entire app in the `/final` folder that is complete.
 You can use those files if you need to fix something.
 2. Navigate to the `EditFunkoButton.tsx` file in the `/components/EditFunkoButton` directory.
-3. In the code block below, you are going to modify it to have the `<Button>` element as well as `<Digalog>` and `<DialogContent>` elements.
+3. In the code block below, you are going to modify it to have the `<Button>` element as well as `<Dialog>` and `<DialogContent>` elements.
 Within the `<DigalogContent>` you are going to had 5 `<TextField>'`s for each of the data properties in the databse.
 You can choose the order of those but a good practice is to match the order that the data is displayed.
 ```html
           <TextField
             margin=""